rustwasm/wasm-bindgen/guide/src/wasm-bindgen-test/browsers.md

 ```
 $MY_CRATE/
 `-- tests
     |-- node.rs              # The tests in this suite use the default Node.js.
+    |-- dedicated_worker.rs  # The tests in this suite are configured for dedicated workers.
-    |-- worker.rs  # The tests in this suite are configured for workers.
+    |-- shared_worker.rs     # The tests in this suite are configured for shared workers.
     `-- web.rs               # The tests in this suite are configured for browsers.
 ```

 ## Configuring Which Browser is Used